Common Symptoms Of Stress In A Dog You Shouldn’t Ignore

 If you display anxiety, your dog may pick up on those emotions and become more stressed.
 Practicing calmness will help reassure your dog that they are safe and secure.

-Answer: Yes, calming medications and supplements are available for dogs.
-Always check with your veterinarian before beginning any new regimen to ensure a drug is right for your dog.
+Yes, calming medications and supplements are available for dogs.
+Always consult your veterinarian before starting any new regimen to ensure a medication is right for your dog.

 Monitor their temperature and behaviour closely.
 If symptoms persist or worsen, seek veterinary assistance immediately, as heat stress can lead to serious health issues.